mcraiha/AUDALF/SPECIFICATIONS.md

 Defines what is the type for dictionary keys.
 Or defines that this is a list where key is the index number of the list.
 This is ALWAYS *unsigned 64 bit integer*.

-0 means that structure is a list, and key entries are list index values (as 64 unsigned integers).
+0 means that structure is a list, and key entries are list index values (as 64 bit unsigned integers).

 Other options are defined in [types](#Types) section.